Large Language Models are In-context Teachers for Knowledge Reasoning: Revisiting ICL

 \subsection{Encoding Specificity Hypothesis}

-A key question for CoT prompting is how to compose in-context CoTs for some specific dataset $\mathcal{D}_{(x,y)}$?
-CoTs can be rephrased differently while delivering the same logic.
-To understand this question, we take a memory view of ICL by conceptualizing LLMs as memory networks~\cite{hopfield1982neural,kanerva1988sparse,zhao2023context,kaiser2016can,ramsauer2020hopfield, krotov2016dense}.
-The feed-forwarding through hidden layers of LLM is to retrieve and generalize learnt information in memory to construct the output $\mathbf{y}$ to complete the query $\mathbf{x}$ under the guidance of context $\mathbf{C}$ (i.e., in-context exemplars).
-The pretraining stage can be viewed as encoding information into the weights, i.e., memories of LLM.
+A key question for ICL is {how to compose in-context rationales for some task dataset} $\mathcal{D}_{(x,y)}$?
+Rationales can be rephrased differently while delivering the same logic.
+To understand this question, we take a memory view of ICL by conceptualizing LLMs as memory networks~\cite{hopfield1982neural,kanerva1988sparse,kaiser2016can,ramsauer2020hopfield, krotov2016dense}.
+The feed-forwarding through hidden layers of LLM is to retrieve and generalize learned information in memory to construct the output $\mathbf{y}$ to complete the query $\mathbf{x}$ under the guidance of context $\mathbf{C}$ (i.e., in-context exemplars).
+The pretraining stage can be viewed as encoding information into the weights, i.e., memories of LLMs.

-From a memory view, CoTs should be composed in a way to match the context in the training corpus seen during encoding similar information to the test data.
-Such requirement on the match of context between testing and training is known as \textit{encoding specificity}~\cite{tulving1973encoding} in humans' memory retrieval.
-To see this hypothesis, a simple thought experiment can be considered: supposing that a specific datapoint $(x,y)$ has been seen during language modeling in pretraining and $C$ is the corresponding context prepending $(x,y)$, (i.e., a consecutive string $(C,x,y)$ is seen by LLM during training), at test time, prompting the LLM with $(C,x)$ will trigger the LLM to generate $y$ with great probability.
-All in all, the encoding specificity hypothesis implies in-context exemplars should match the distribution of context seen during pretraining, i.e., the training corpus encoded by LLMs containing similar information to $(x,y)$.
-In that way, LLMs are expected to be motivated to search from related encoded knowledge to form the output generation.
+\looseness=-1000 From a memory perspective, we draw inspiration from the encoding specificity hypothesis~\cite{tulving1973encoding}, which suggests that successful retrieval of information depends on the match between the context during encoding and the context at retrieval.
+To see this hypothesis, a simplified thought experiment can be considered: supposing that a specific datapoint $(x,y)$ has been seen during language modeling in pretraining and $C$ is the corresponding context prepending $(x,y)$, (i.e., a consecutive string $(C,x,y)$ is seen by LLM during training), at test time, to let the model generate $y$ with great probability, we can prompt it with $(C,x)$.

+\looseness=-1000 More generally, the encoding specificity hypothesis suggests that \textbf{in-context exemplars of reasoning at test time should match the distribution of reasoning examples seen during training}, especially the training corpus containing information similar to task data $\mathcal{D}_{(x,y)}$.
+LLMs may have seen many sentences involving reasoning during pre-training and further instruction fine-tuning.
+It may be easier for LLMs to generalize from in-context exemplars similar to those rationales from training data (e.g., having similar reasoning logic or using similar expressions/ jargon) to answer new questions at inference.

 \if 0 For self-explaining, we have the following equations,

 where $\gamma$ is an instruction. \fi